cesar-douady/open-lmake/doc/why_stick_to_alpha_algo.md

 This is true for `make`, but is not necessary:

 - According to the paper, `makes` takes about half an hour to analyze 100.000 files.
-- open-lmake takes less than a second in the same situation, less than a common single compilation.
+- Open-lmake takes less than a second in the same situation, less than a common single compilation.

 While I can't explain what is going on on the `make` side, what happends on the open-lmake side is:

 - It is not necessary to `stat` all intermediate files, only source files need to be `stat`ed.
-- open-lmake keeps its internal DAG data-base on disk in an optimized format, directly mapped in the process at start-up.
+- Open-lmake keeps its internal DAG data-base on disk in an optimized format, directly mapped in the process at start-up.

 Mapping this entire DAG has constant time as long as it is not read, and only the partial DAG aiming to the targets will ever be read, leading to time proportional to its size.
 On average, it may very well be comparable to the size of the DAG originating from the updated sources.